bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/f/FireProofStandardsCompliance_1iAbIgVqX9OPjRqWkzGyLL/Documentation.md

-Information about compliance with regard to fireproof related standards.
+Information about compliance with regard to fire proof related standards.